Skip to main content

 end

 The model class used to retrieve the record can be configured through the use of the #model macro.
+It's also possible to pre-filter the queryset before retrieving the record by using the #queryset macro.
 By default, a Marten::Handlers::RecordDetail subclass will always retrieve model records by looking for a pk route parameter: this parameter is assumed to contain the value of the primary key field associated with the record that should be rendered.
 If you need to use a different route parameter name, you can also specify a different one through the use of the #lookup_param class method.
 Finally, the model field that is used to get the model record (defaulting to pk) can also be configured by leveraging the #lookup_param class method.

 The #template_name class method allows defining the name of the template to use to render the considered model record.
 By default, the model record is associated with a record key in the template context, but this can also be configured by using the record_context_name class method.